Milos Accommodation – Where To Stay In Milos

 Paliochori (also known as Paleochori) is one of the most famous beaches on the island, and for a good reason.
 It is made up of three distinct sections gathered around an extended bay.

 The main beach is accessible through a well-constructed asphalt road.
 During high season, this place becomes highly crowded, yet frequent buses make it simple to travel around.
-Two restaurants have been established here in addition to the many guesthouses, and at the height of summer, another beach bars are open.
+Two restaurants have been established here in addition to the many guesthouses, and at the height of summer, another beach bar is open.
 In contrast, it is incredibly quiet in the early and late seasons.

-Although there will be other guests along the beach, you won’t have trouble finding a spot for yourself.
+Although other guests will be along the beach, you won’t have trouble finding a spot for yourself.
 The West side of the beach was known as a nudist spot.

 Where To Stay In Milos Island, Greece_Artemis Seaside Resort